 CoST members bring government, private sector and civil society together through multi-stakeholder groups (MSGs) to enhance transparency, participation and accountability in public infrastructure.
 The MSG is a neutral platform for …

-Core feature: Assurance
+Core feature: Independent Review

 Our independent review (assurance) process helps stakeholders to understand the data published on specific infrastructure projects in the process of publishing data.
 The process is carried out by an independent …